 What does a taper fade haircut look like?

-So, what’s the difference?
+So, what’s the difference between the fade haircut and the taper fade haircut?
 Basically the length.
 These two hairstyles are similar in that they are both gradient haircuts.
 They go from one length to another.
 But a regular fade typically goes from short to even shorter, while a taper fade starts with hair that’s about a few inches longer.
 This way, you see the fade tapering or gradually getting shorter.

 What does “taper fade” mean?